 The structure of this qualification makes the Recognition of Prior Learning possible, if the learner is able to demonstrate competence in the knowledge, skills, values and attitudes implicit in this Qualification.
-Recognition of Prior Learning will be done by means of an Integrated Assessment.
+Recognition of Prior Learning will be done by means of an Integrated Assessment as mentioned in the previous paragraph.